shubhankar-bt/FinGenieNxt/README.md

-# FinGenie - Personal Expense Tracker  dépenses
+# FinGenie - Personal Expense Tracker

 FinGenie is a modern Android application designed to help users track their daily expenses effortlessly, providing insights into their spending habits through a clean, intuitive interface and visual charts.